ADULTS

 Creation Care

 As people of faith, informed by scripture and inspired by the Holy Spirt, we believe stewardship of creation is a spiritual and moral imperative as well as a practical one.
 We seek to honor and care for God’s creation in all aspects of our church life, including worship, education, outreach, fellowship, and care of our facilities.
 We will encourage, educate and support our members’ efforts to live sustainably.
-We are currently working towards Earth Care designation.
+We are currently an Earth Care Congregation for 2025.

 Find out more by contacting Frannie Motley.